|

 Histories of The Mountain Men

 Across the Wide Missouri.
 Bernard DeVoto.
 Houghton Mifflin, 1947.
 A classic.
 The classic.
-With truly deep knowledge and understanding, and writing unlikely to be equaled.
+With truly deep knowledge and understanding, and writing unlikely to be surpassed.
 Inspirational.
 Homeric.

 Give Your Heart to the Hawks.
 Winfred Blevins.
 Los Angeles: Nash, 1973; and other editions.
 A short, enjoyable, and very readable history.